 Test Optional Policy

-Mercy College Testing Policy
+Mercy University Testing Policy

 According to the National Center for Fair and Open Testing, over 1,200 four-year, accredited colleges and universities that have adopted a test-optional policy with many experiencing an increase in applicants from more diverse backgrounds and higher academic quality.
-Like many colleges, Mercy has found that high school GPA has been a more reliable predictor of student success once on campus than standardized test scores alone.
+Like many universities, Mercy has found that high school GPA has been a more reliable predictor of student success once on campus than standardized test scores alone.

 Additional Information on Test Optional Policy